I want to share my story with you.

 Working at the first law firm as a staff attorney was okay.
 It wasn’t my dream job, but it was a start.

-At the same time it was time to start repaying my student loan debt.
+At the same time, I started repaying my student loan debt.

 I logged in to my accounts to get organized and had a huge surprise.